jointakahe/takahe/docs/installation.rst

   * Writable local directory (must be accessible by all running copies!)

-Note that ActivityPub is a chatty protocol that has a lot of background activity, so you will need a platform that can run *background tasks*, in order to fetch profiles, retry delivery of posts, and more.
+Note that ActivityPub is a chatty protocol that has a lot of background activity, so you will need to run *background tasks*, in order to fetch profiles, retry delivery of posts, and more.

-This means that a "serverless" platform like AWS Lambda or Google Cloud Run is not enough by itself; while you can use these to serve the web pages if you like, you will need to run the Stator runner somewhere else as well.
+Ideally, you would choose a platform where you can run our worker process in the background continuously, but for small installations we have a URL you can call periodically instead - see "What To Run", below.

 The flagship Takahē instance, `takahe.social <https://takahe.social>`_, runs inside of Kubernetes, with one Deployment for the webserver and one for the